Last Updated on

 When I first launched the site, I decided to keep selling on eBay to generate income while I was learning how to market my new website.

-There was not a lot of information about “How to sell online” in those days.
+There was not a lot of information about “how to sell your art” in those days.
 In fact, most of the information I would stumble upon was quite confusing.

 One way I could generate traffic to my new site was by offering a discount for the next purchase from my new artist website.
 Every package I sold from eBay had a coupon.

 Those coupons drove most of the traffic in the beginning.
 During that time, I learned about SEO, keywords and the importance of writing better descriptions.